 - Paralysis

-Remember, cats never yowl, howl, or caterwaul for no reason.
-There’s always a reason and the best thing you can do for you and your cat is to find out what it could be.
-Seeking advice from a cat professional such as a veterinarian is always the best option if you’re still not sure why your cat is keeping you up at night.
+Remember, a cat yowl, howl, or caterwaul will always have a reason.
+The best thing you can do for you and your cat is to find out what it could be.
+Seeking advice from a cat health professional such as a veterinarian is always the best option if you’re still not sure why your cat is keeping you up at night.

 Sources: